alvaromerino/iobuilderspoc-alvaromerinogarcia/README.md

 We will have to perform actions and deposit accounts.
 All users can interact with all accounts.
 In this example users act like employees of a company that manages deposit accounts.

+The eureka server will listen on the port 8761 and our gateway in the 8762 port

+The endpoits will be explained in the attached video.

 # Diagram
 ![Diagram](./diagram.png)